nyux/dotfiles/README.md

 Optional dependencies, to take advantage of all the functionality here: `lesspipe`, `xbacklight`, `urxvt`, and `python2-pygments`.

+.vimrc is here, finally.
+Dependencies are `vim-colorsamplerpack` and `vim-guicolorscheme`.

 ## Other tweaks

 There are some other tweaks on this machine that aren't included in this repo. `laptop-mode-tools` is installed, and I've followed the tweaks in the **backlight** and **bluetooth** sections of [the power saving article on the Arch wiki.](https://wiki.archlinux.org/index.php/Power_saving).